-I was born and raised and worked in northern Virginia.
-I'm a 68 year old Federal Government retiree with 43 years of service.
+I was born and raised, worked, and live in northern Virginia.
+I'm a 69 year old Federal Government retiree with 43 years of service.
 Almost ten years after its inception, I found this site quite by accident when a co-worker asked me to help him at lunch time take a photograph of a headstone that was overgrown with bushes.
-After that, I was hooked fulfilling photo requests, primarily at nearby Arlington National Cemetery.
+After that, I was hooked fulfilling photo requests, primarily at nearby Arlington National Cemetery (ANC).

 Then it occurred to me that this would be a great place (free (thus far)) to document my family tree for all to see, which would be based on the extensive genealogical research that my aunt has been doing for the past 25 to 30 years and that I have continued.
 This project of linking thousands of memorials is going to take a very long time (if it's at all possible) to complete due to several memorial creators, totally unrelated to my family, who will neither transfer ownership nor respond to SAC edits.
 That is not to say that all memorial creators are like that.
 Indeed, most are very gracious and totally responsive, and for that, I whole-heartedly thank them.

 If I have a memorial for one of your relatives or even someone else whose memorial you're willing to maintain, I'll gladly transfer ownership upon request.

 Here is how you request to have a memorial transferred to you using the old (extremely better) site:

 1. Find and open the memorial you want to maintain.

 2. Click on Edit in upper right corner.

-4. Type "Please transfer this memorial to me (and anything else you want to convey.)"
+4. Type "Please transfer this memorial to me (with reason and anything else you want to convey.)"

 5. Click box for "I'm not a robot."